 Hike a volcano

-Masaya is the most active volcano in the country.
-The easiest tours that go there allow for a walk around the Santiago crater – brace yourself though, the smell of sulfur is overpowering.
+The easiest tours that go to Mombacho normally allow for a walk around the Santiago crater – brace yourself though, the smell of sulfur is overpowering.

-TIP: Make sure to scout for a good tour – it is rumored that most of them are rushed and you hardly get to see the lava flows or the views from the viewpoint, as the smell of sulphur is overpowering.
+Just make sure to scout for a good tour – most of them are rushed and you hardly get to see the lava flows or the views from the viewpoint, as the smell of sulphur is overpowering.

 Go volcano boarding on Cerro Negro

-Tours usually start in the late afternoon so that you can enjoy the most incredible sunset from the volcano.
+Tours usually start in the late afternoon so that you can enjoy a gorgeous sunset from the volcano.

 Make sure to check out my post What To Expect When Volcano Boarding Cerro Negro, Nicaragua.